Select any filter and click on Apply to see results

 E. The Employer may suspend or terminate an employee's telework arrangement if the Employer finds that:

 1. the employee fails to adhere to the provisions of their Telework Agreement, including failure to meet their in-office reporting schedule or to report to the office when directed by the Employer;

 2. the employee's continued participation in the telework arrangement is inconsistent with this article;

-3. the employee's performance has declined (for example, where the employee fails to meet established deadlines or fails to progress satisfactorily on assignments, but not insignificant fluctuations or declines in performance);
+3. the employee's performance has declined and such performance decline has been communicated to the employee and the employee has been given the opportunity to correct the decline (for example, where the employee fails to meet established deadlines or fails to progress satisfactorily on assignments, but not insignificant fluctuations or declines in performance);

-F. The Employer will respond to a properly submitted request for a recurring or ad hoc telework arrangement within fourteen (14) calendar days.
-Denial of a recurring or ad hoc telework arrangement will, upon request, be provided to the employee in writing, specifying the reason(s) for denial.
+F. The Employer will respond to a properly submitted request for a Routine or Situational telework arrangement within fourteen (14) calendar days.
+Denial of a Routine or Situational telework arrangement will, upon request, be provided to the employee in writing, specifying the reason(s) for denial.